 The Board is tasked by the Department's Senior Leaders to examine topics of interest to the Department of Defense.
-When appropriate, the Board establishes a Task Group to study the topic of interest.
-The Task Group assumes the responsibility for conducting the study, developing recommendations, and providing an opportunity for deliberation by the entire Board and public prior to the finalization and delivery of the recommendations to the Secretary and Deputy Secretary of Defense.
+The Board assigns the task to one of its subcommittees to study the topic.
+The subcommittee assumes the responsibility for conducting the study, developing recommendations, and providing an opportunity for deliberation by the entire Board and public prior to the finalization and delivery of the study to the Secretary and Deputy Secretary of Defense.

 Enterprise-wide business reform is a key Department priority.
 The Deputy Secretary of Defense issued a memorandum, "Creating Data Advantage," on May 5, 2021 with the intent to transform the DoD into a datacentric organization.
 While encouraged by the progress made cataloging and ingesting data, the Department must continually evaluate industry best practices to determine how they might benefit the DoD.

 On November 5, 2021, the Deputy Secretary of Defense issued the terms of reference (ToR) and directed the DBB Business Transformation Advisory Subcommittee to examine how C-suite and business unit-head-level private industry leaders leverage enterprise-level data and analytics to inform decision-making and maximize the efficacy and effectiveness of their business operations.

 The Subcommittee's findings, observations, and recommendations will be presented to the full Board for thorough open discussion and deliberation in a noticed public meeting subject to the Government in the Sunshine Act.
 The Board will provide its final findings and recommendations to the Deputy Secretary of Defense no later than May 31, 2022.

 Subcommittee Membership: Linnie Haynesworth (Chair), David Beitel, Oscar Munoz, David Van Slyke, Joseph Votel, David Walker, Saf Yeboah-Amankwah